Growing the next significant garnet producer

 Next steps

 HVY has engaged IHC Mining to carry out the next phase of studies which will be a Preliminary Feasibility Study (PFS).
-There will be another round of metallurgical testwork to support the PFS and IHC Mining has been engaged to conduct this work, which will flow through into a Definitive Feasibility Study or potentially a Bankable Feasibility Study.
+There will be another round of metallurgical testwork to support the PFS and IHC Mining will also conduct this work.
+These steps will flow through into a Definitive Feasibility Study (DFS) or potentially a Bankable Feasibility Study.

 The Port Gregory project is planned to supply between 100 and 150,000 tonnes of garnet per year into the global garnet supply chain.
-The work that IHC Mining is doing to support this target by HVY, will ensure that HVY have the best chance possible to fulfil their objective of being the next major supplier of garnet to the world from the Port Gregory region.
+The work that IHC Mining is doing to support this target, will ensure that HVY have the best chance possible to fulfill their objective of being the next major supplier of garnet to the world from the Port Gregory region.

 Want to know more about our services for the mineral processing industries?